Ultra (comics): Plot summary

 Pearl receives an emergency call when another super villain attacks.
 During the fight, Pearl sees Olivia caught in an explosion.
 Believing her friend dead, Pearl attacks the villain directly and suffers serious burns to her hands and face.
 She faints after she subdues him.
 She awakens in a hospital and finds herself healed except for her hair.

 Despite the terrible attack, Pearl learns the Superhero Awards will still proceed as planned.
 When she arrives, she is booed by the crowd and mocked for her "new haircut".
 One member of the audience defends her and shames the crowd for its behavior.
 As Pearl enters the ceremony, the crowd has begun chanting her name, but the award she was nominated for goes to Jennifer.
 At the after party, Jennifer tells Pearl that this award must have been her fortune.

 Pearl returns to her penthouse apartment.
 She is visited by Captain Steel, who says he has been thinking about her recently and regrets their breakup.
 When he says that he still loves her and would like to have a relationship with her again, Pearl declines.
 The next night, she goes to a nightclub with Olivia and Jennifer.
 They have fun joking about the fortunes, and Pearl admits she is a little sad hers did not come true.
 Pearl goes to a coffee house and cries when the fortune's deadline passes without anyone talking to her.
 Friday morning, Pearl is leaving for work when she meets a man who is about to knock on her door.
 He says he works at the coffee house she visited, and that she left her wallet behind.
 After a conversation, Pearl and the man arrange a date.

 Critical reception

 The series debuted to positive reviews, with critics praising both the storytelling and the artwork.
 Reviewer Matthew Melikhov described Ultra as "a borderline romantic comedy featuring super heroines".
 Several reviewers drew comparisons to the Sex and the City television show, such as Mario Anima who dubbed the comic book "Spandex Sex in the City".
 The reviews at The A.V.
 Club and IGN noted the Luna Brothers' skill at writing recognizably real people and capturing a character's humanity.
-Writing for Comics Alliance, Laura Hudson said that while many comics "deal with the idea of superheroes as modern-day celebrities", none "focus on the relentless commercialism and pitfalls of fame quite like Ultra".
+Writing for ComicsAlliance, Laura Hudson said that while many comics "deal with the idea of superheroes as modern-day celebrities", none "focus on the relentless commercialism and pitfalls of fame quite like Ultra".
 Anima described the internal layouts as "cinematic".
 Although Melikhov described Ultra as "entertaining", he went on to say that it was "probably not worth a second read".